TainYanTun/GitCanopy/documentation.md

 ## 🧠 The Cognitive Engine

 GitCanopy is built around the philosophy that **tools should understand code, not just text**.
-We leverage the Gemini 2.5 Flash model (and support OpenAI/Claude) to provide three distinct cognitive services:
+I leverage the Gemini 3 model (and support OpenAI/Claude) to provide three distinct cognitive services:

 ### 1. AI Code Reviewer (Pre-Commit Audit)
 Before you push code, GitCanopy acts as a virtual Senior Engineer.
 It scans your staged diffs and generates a comprehensive audit report.